 Selection of metering mechanism

-From the laboratory test results of the two metering devices namely cup type and roller type metering mechanisms.
-These two metering mechanisms were compared with seed spacing, missing index, and multiple index with a required seed spacing of 20 cm for maize.
-Roller type system was selected for planter development because it is maintained the acceptable seed spacing and less amount of miss index at operating speed compared to the cup type system.
+From the laboratory test results of the two metering devices namely cup-type and roller-type metering mechanisms, the two metering mechanisms were compared with seed spacing, missing index, and multiple indexes with a required seed spacing of 20 cm for maize.
+The roller type system was selected for planter development because it maintained the acceptable seed spacing and less amount of miss index at operating speed compared to the cup type system.

 Seed rate and damage

 The planter calibration was performed in the laboratory before the field assessment (Sahay, 2010).
-The average weight of the seeds obtained from the planters delivery tube with 25 ground revolutions is measured at the laboratory and was found to be 48.50 gm.
+The average weight of the seeds obtained from the planter delivery tube with 25 ground revolutions is measured at the laboratory and was found to be 48.50 gm.
 The quantity of seed required to sow seeds in one hectare of area with the developed twin-row maize planter was noticed to be 25.7 kg ha-1.

 The percentage of seed damage from the planter has been determined under laboratory conditions.
 It has been that the total amount of seeds collected is 30 in each row for 10 revolutions of the ground wheel on the lifted position, where the number of seeds damage is noted as 2.
-The percentage of seed damage was obtained by 5%.
+The percentage of seed damaged was obtained by 5%.

 Evaluation of developed twin-row maize planter under field conditions

-The evaluation of prototype twin-row planter for maize includes seed to seed spacing, seed missing index and seed multiple index for two metering mechanism (Singh N K et al 2016).
-The field performance parameters i.e., actual field capacity, theoretical field capacity, field efficiency, ground wheel slip and fuel consumption (Leela and Saravanakumar 2019).
-Field test conducted at Dr NTR CAE, Bapatla within area of 40 m×40 m.
+The evaluation of the prototype twin-row planter for maize includes seed-to-seed spacing, seed missing index, and seeds multiple index for two metering mechanisms (Singh et al 2016).
+The field performance parameters i.e., actual field capacity, theoretical field capacity, field efficiency, ground wheel slip, and fuel consumption (Leela and Saravanakumar 2019).
+A field test conducted at Dr NTR CAE, Bapatla within an area of 40 m×40 m.